junior209lsj/FaultDiagnosisOptimizerBenchmark/readme.md

 pip install -r requirements.txt
 ```

-`Note`: We only tested this code in PC using Ubuntu Linux and CUDA GPU.
+`Note`: We tested this code in PC using Ubuntu Linux and CUDA GPU.
 Experimental specifications are listed below.

 |Type|Specification|
 |------|---|